broadsw0rd/dynamica/README.md

 #### `Animation#start()`

-Start the animation.
-First tick will be on the next animation frame.
-Call `onstart` callback
+Start an animation.
+First tick will be executed on the next animation frame.
+This method calls `onstart` callback

 #### `Animation#complete()`

-Immediately complete the animation and starts next animations in the queue.
-This means that `handler` callback will be called with `t = 1`.
-Next animations will start on the next animation frame.
-Call `oncomplete` callback
+Immediately completes the animation and starts next animations from the queue.
+It means that `handler` callback will be called with `t = 1`.
+This method calls `oncomplete` callback

 #### `Animation#cancel()`

-Immediately cancel animation.
+Immediately cancels the animation.
 Animations in the queue **will not be started**.
-Call `oncancel` callback
+This method calls `oncancel` callback

 #### `Animation#queue(animation)`

 Puts animation to the queue.
-If you put several animation to the queue, all these animation will start in same time after source animation completion.
+If you put several animations to the queue, all these animations will start at same time with source animation completion.
 [Animation queue](http://codepen.io/broadsw0rd/pen/ezgLGB) example

 #### `Animation#dequeue(animation)`

-Remove passed animation from the queue.
-So you have full control over animations queues
+Removes passed animations from the queue.
+Provides full control over animations queues

 #### `Animation#started()`

-Indicates that animation has started or not
+Indicates if the animation has been started or not

 ## Development

 Command | Description
 ------- | -----------
-`npm run check` | Check standard code style by [snazzy](https://www.npmjs.com/package/snazzy) `npm run test` | Run tests by [ava](https://github.com/sindresorhus/ava) and compute code coverage by [nyc](https://github.com/bcoe/nyc)
+`npm run check` | Check standard code style by [snazzy](https://www.npmjs.com/package/snazzy) `npm run test` | Run tests by [tape](https://github.com/substack/tape) and compute code coverage by [nyc](https://github.com/bcoe/nyc)
 `npm run build` | Wrap source code in [UMD](https://github.com/umdjs/umd) by [rollup](http://rollupjs.org/) `npm run min` | Minify code by [UglifyJS](https://github.com/mishoo/UglifyJS)